justinjstark/Delivered/README.md

 }, 1);
 ```

-In this example, there will be at most five concurrent FTP deliveries.
+In this example, there will be at most five concurrent deliveries.
 All deliveries to the same host will be limited to three concurrent deliveries.
 All deliveries to `reallyslowserver.com` will be limited to one concurrent delivery.

-Grouping to null will exclude the endpoint from throttling by this group.
-In the previous example, a delivery to a host other than `reallyslowserver.com` will be limited to five concurrent deliveries and three to the same host but will be unaffected by the third limitation.
+Grouping to null excludes the endpoint from being throttled by this group.
+In the previous example, a delivery to a host other than `reallyslowserver.com` will be limited to five concurrent deliveries and three to the same host, however, the delivery will be unaffected by the third limitation because it is grouped to null.